 On 11 February 2009 the exchange rate was set to 9 rubles per dollar.
 It was changed to 9.40 rubles on 5 March 2010, 9.80 on 24 September 2010, and 10.20 on 14 December 2010.
 By 2013, the value of the ruble had dropped to 11.10 rubles per dollar.
 This was further changed to 11.30 per dollar on 16 March 2016.
 On 17 June 2017, the currency was devalued to 15 rubles per dollar.
 It was set to 16 per dollar on 12 January 2018.
 The most recent change was made on 5 April 2018, when it was set to 16.10 rubles per dollar. source: wikipedia

 You need to bring cash.
 The ATMs in town only accept locally issued cards.
 But you can get money from some of the Foreign Exchange bureaus using MasterCard but they add on 3%.

 Hostels will accept payment in any currency.
 Life is pretty cheap in Transnistria.
 A coffee costs 11 Rub, 1.5l of beer at the supermarket costs, 19 Rub.

 And the people have Transnistrian passports.
 Most Transnistrians have Moldovan passports too as it make going anywhere a whole lot easier.
 Imagine if you only have a passport for a country that no one other than 3 other breakaway republics recognise.
 These being Abkhazia, South Ossetia and Nagorno Karabakh.

 A – Bender, B – Grigoriopol, E – Dubăsari, H – Tiraspol (mopeds only), K – Camenca, P – Rîbnița, C – Slobozia, T – Tiraspol.

-I stayed 2 nights at Like Home Hostel in Tiraspol and 1 night in Bender.
+I stayed 3 nights at the Like Home Hostel in Tiraspol and 1 night in Bender.